 The MEDDAC EFMP, located in room 175-68 on the first floor in the Pediatric Department of Martin Army Community Hospital, handles enrollments, updates, dis-enrollments, overseas screenings and questions about the availability of services in the Fort Benning area.
 Enrollment updates are required every three years or if the medical or educational condition/status changes.
 Call the MEDDAC EFMP office at +1(762) 408-2423.

 The EFMP provides temporary relief for the primary caregiver.
-Families who meet specific criteria are eligible for respite care, including the monthly respite night out program.
-For more information, call +1(706) 545-2536 or +1(706) 545-7517.
+Families who meet specific criteria are eligible for respite care.
+For more information, call +1(706) 545-1695.

 Special Needs Recreational Activities and Resources